 Internal search on any eCommerce site is a beast all on its own.
 What if visitors searches return no results?
 Will they continue to search or did you lose your chance at a sale?
-With Google recently rolling out its Site Search feature, many of us are getting more of an idea as to how many visitors actually take advantage of internal site search, what keywords they use, and of course - the overall conversion rate for internal searches.
+With Google recently rolling out its Site Search feature, many of us are getting more of an idea as to how many visitors actually take advantage of eCommerce Site Search, what keywords they use, and of course - the overall conversion rate for internal searches.
 Now that we have this info readily and freely available, it's time to start optimizing your eCommerce site's internal search!
 Read my top suggestions below:

 If you can't give your visitors relevant results, they'll give up searching and leave your site - it's that simple.
 To get relevant results on eCommerce sites, ensure that your searches are based on keywords.
 You'll want these searches to return results of product pages, with category pages coming up as the fallback results.
 By showing the product pages as the results, you get users to click through straight to the product page.

 The layout of the results page is the most important aspect of any internal site search.
 If you think you've got your search relevancy down to a science, then you're likely giving visitors the search results they are most interested in.
 But how are you going to display your highly relevant results?

 I'm going to use an example of a simple looking search results page with good functionality and a nice, clean layout:

 JC Whitney's Search Results Page - Click the thumbnail below to enlarge:

 JC Whitney does a nice job of covering all the bases on their search results page:

 Product Images - Don't just give your visitors a text-based result; show them an image

 Description - Include a brief description to entice users to click through and learn more